colak/txp-media-shortcode/README.md

 The resulting code after the cookie is accepted is the same as the one in the second example.

+## Licence

+This shortcode is distributed as free software.
+Users can adapt, transform, build upon, copy, and redistribute it in any medium or format for any commercial or non-commercial purpose.

 ## Support

-Please post any questions requests, or bugs on https://forum.textpattern.com/viewtopic.php?pid=324388
+Please post any questions requests, or bugs on https://forum.textpattern.com/viewtopic.php?id=50879